 List of Publications

-“Digital perspectives on overland travel and communications in the Exarchate of Ravenna (6-8th c.),” Studies in Late Antiquity (forthcoming).
+“Digital Perspectives on overland travel and communications in the Exarchate of Ravenna (sixth through eighth centuries),” Studies in Late Antiquity 6, no. 2 (2022), 284–334.

 “Logistical modelling of a sea-borne expedition in the Mediterranean: the case of the Byzantine invasion of Crete in A.D.
 960,” Mediterranean Historical Review 36, no. 1 (2021), 63–94.